 - An ESW system where you can define the Electronics, hardware and software, being part of the Products.

 - A system where you can control the Product Development Process by time and function.

 - One or several Interface Applications where you can transfer applicable information to the manufacturing applications such as MRP and other downstream applications dependent on PDM-info.

-All of these systems will of course have to be integrated, at least to the level where they use the same definition for the same conception!
+All of these systems will of course have to be integrated, at least to the level where they use the same definition for the same concept!

-To have one system that will cover all of it is something I do not believe is possible or feasible.
+To have one system that will cover all of it is something I do not believe is practically possible or feasible.
 However, you will encounter vendors that will claim they will do all this and with ease!
 Do not fall for such scam.